bondagit/aes67-linux-daemon/README.md

 ### [3rdparty](3rdparty) directory ###

 This directory used to download the 3rdparty open source used by the daemon.
-The **patches** subdirectory contains patches applied to the ALSA RAVENNA/AES67 module to compile with the Linux Kernel 5.x and to enable operations on the network loopback device (for testing purposes).
+The **patches** subdirectory contains patches applied to the ALSA RAVENNA/AES67 module to compile with the Linux Kernel 5.x and on ARMv7 32bit platform and to enable operations on the network loopback device (for testing purposes).

  The ALSA RAVENNA/AES67 kernel module is responsible for: